Back to National Guide

 All outdoor electrical work in South Australia must be done by a licensed electrician.
 The Office of the Technical Regulator regulates safety standards.
 Consumer and Business Services administers licence issuance.
 You can search by name or licence number to verify.

-After completing the work, your electrician must issue an eCoC (electronic Certificate of Compliance).
-This is your proof the work meets Australian Standards.
+After completing the work, your electrician must issue an eCoC (electronic Certificate of Compliance) lodged with the OTR.
+This is your proof the installation meets AS/NZS 3000, and your insurer will ask for it if something goes wrong.

 How We Calculate